Futrell/6.945-project/README.md

 Experiment Harness
 ------------------

 We want to create an experimental harness that allows agents to be specified in a highly modular way.
+What we made is in `experiment.scm`.

 The experimental setup is as follows.
 There is a **universe** which generates **events** (the denotations of messages to be encoded).
 There are two agents.
 In an experimental trial, one or both agents **perceive** an **event**, producing an internal representation of the event.
 Then an agent **encodes** the event into a message, it passes through the channel to the other agent, and that agent **decodes** it into an internal representation.
 That internal representation is then **interpreted**, producing an event which the universe can then evaluate for feedback purposes.